jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="phone-number-2" %}

+# <a name="customdate"></a>Customizing the date input

+If you don't like the way that web browsers implement date inputs, you can customize the way dates are displayed.

+{% include demo-side-by-side.html demo="customdate" %}

+This interview uses a [JavaScript] file [`datereplace.js`].
+The [JavaScript] converts a regular date input element into a hidden element and then adds name-less elements to the [DOM].
+This approach preserves default values.

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on